Application of these Terms and Conditions

 6.4 Unless otherwise agreed in writing, the Client shall pay any invoice submitted by the Third Party in accordance with the Third Party payment terms directly to the Third Party.

-7. Exclusion and Limitation of Liability on the part of the Company
+7. Exclusion and Limitation of Liability

 7.1 Notwithstanding anything contained elsewhere in these Terms, the Client accepts and agrees to the following provisions excluding and limiting the liability of the Company (and of any other company within the Group).